 The boundary for Elk Area 5099 is not signed.
 The boundary on the north is SR 504 and the boundary on the south side is a series of timber company roads.
 The National Volcanic Monument Boundary that forms the eastern boundary is not well marked.

 Vehicle travel on private forest roads that are ordinarily closed to vehicle use at all times will be prohibited.
 Some DNR and private forest roads in the southernmost part of the elk area may be open to public travel during the hunt period depending upon fire danger and other conditions at the time.

 Hunters selected for a "Hunters with Disabilities Special Elk Permit" can use motorized vehicles on the Wildlife Area during their hunt.
-WDFW recommends that motorized vehicle use (including off highway vehicles) be kept to a minimum to reduce disturbance to the elk and other hunters.
-Hunters with Disabilities will be issued keys to the Weyerhaeuser gate at the junction of the 3100 road and SR 504.
-The keys must be returned at the end of your hunt.
+WDFW recommends that motorized vehicle use (including ATV vehicles) be kept to a minimum to reduce disturbance to the elk and other hunters.
+Hunters with Disabilities will be mailed keys one week before their hunt to the Weyerhaeuser gate at the junction of the 3100 road and SR 504.
+Keys must be returned at the end of your hunt within five days.

-A maximum of 3 helpers may assist the special permit holder.
+A maximum of 3 non-hunting helpers may assist the special permit holder.

 Elk numbers on the Wildlife Area are variable, with the highest numbers occurring later in the fall.
 A resident herd of approximately 75 elk uses the Wildlife Area, but often leave if disturbed.
 A special permit does not guarantee a successful hunt.

 Non-hunters may use the Mount St. Helens Wildlife Area during the hunt time frame.
 This is true for all WDFW Wildlife Areas.
 Hunt safely!
 Other users may not be wearing hunter orange.

 The Department may ask you to collect parts of your elk for a body condition study.
 Please read the directions carefully, all the parts are needed to make a complete sample for analysis.